benchmark-solutions/methadone/README.markdown

 ## Overview ##

-Despite a cavalcade of frameworks, libraries, toolkits and other gizmos, Dependency management in Javascript is still a pain.
+Despite a cavalcade of frameworks, libraries, toolkits and other gizmos, dependency management in Javascript is still a pain.
 There's always a catch -  either you need to pre-process your Javascript, or your classes are loaded via XMLHttpRequest/eval (yuck!), or you are required to import dependencies explicitly in every class via a bizarre string based naming system (requiring special IDE support).
 Methadone.js aims to fix all that:

-- Runs directly in the browser with no pre-processing - what you see in the IDE is what you get in the browser.
+- Runs directly in the browser with no code transformation or compilation - what you see in the IDE is what you get in the browser.

 - Classes and Modules provide a clean, simple API for structuring Object Oriented Applications in Javascript, with an intuitive